dolphindb/DolphinDBPlugin/kdb/README.md

 ### 1.2 Load Plugin

-Download the precompiled plugin and library files from the `bin/` directory.
+Download the precompiled plugin and library files at [DolphinDBPlugin/kdb/](https://github.com/dolphindb/DolphinDBPlugin/tree/release200/kdb).
 Enter the following command in DolphinDB to load the plugin:

 ```
 loadPlugin("/path/to/plugin/PluginKDB.txt")
 ```

-Please note that the plugin version must be consistent with your DolphinDB server version.

 ## 2. (Optional) Manually Compile Plugin